Cambridge Healthtech Institute ’s 2nd Annual

-In contrast to batch emulsification, by utilising a scalable continuous emulsification technology termed ‘jetting’ - beads with a very narrow particle distribution have been manufactured, omitting the need for sieving, and resulting
+In contrast to batch emulsification, by utilising a scalable continuous emulsification technology termed ‘jetting’ - beads with a very narrow particle distribution have been manufactured, omitting the need for sieving, and resulting in

-in almost quantitative yield.
+almost quantitative yield.
 The performance data of a new range of chromatography resins will be presented.

-9:45 Sponsored Presentation (opportunity available)
+9:45 Sponsored Presentation to be Announced

 10:00 Multi-Component Adsorption as a Challenge for Process Chromatography